lino-framework/lino/docs/tutorials/polls.rst

 Activating models,
 and Playing with the API.

-Since you have already installed Lino and set up your Python Path as explained in :doc:`/admin/pythonpath`, we suggest that you take :file:`~/mypy/mysite`
+If you have already installed Lino and set up your Python Path as explained in :doc:`/admin/pythonpath`, we suggest that you take :file:`~/mypy/mysite`